-In a partnership between Clallam County Public Works and WSU Clallam County Extension, a waste reduction program to encourage the conservation of natural resources through reduction, recycling and reuse of recovered materials was initiated in 2014.
-This program works with local governments, public and private organizations to provide education, research and development and coordination of residential and commercial recycling and source reduction of a variety of materials.
+The Clallam County Waste Prevention program works with local governments, public and private organizations to provide education, research and development and coordination of residential and commercial recycling and source reduction of a variety of materials.

-Clallam County is home to a number of advanced composites manufacturing companies that provide manufactured parts to the aerospace and marine industries as well as Peninsula College’s Advanced Manufacturing-Composites Technology Program.
-Composite industry waste is a valuable commodity with exciting recycling potential.
-The Composite Recycling Technology Center, a joint project of the Port of Port Angeles, Peninsula College, City of Port Angeles, and Clallam County, aims to provide local opportunities for education and innovation of commercially competitive recycling of composite waste into feedstock for new products.
+Clallam County is home to the Composite Recycling Technology Center, a joint project of the Port of Port Angeles, Peninsula College, City of Port Angeles, and Clallam County, that aims to provide local opportunities for education and innovation of commercially competitive recycling of composite waste into new products.